gilescarlos/Stats-170-Cap-Stone/README.md

   - pip install ipython
   - pip install -U wxPython
 - if running in Visual Studio Code, ensure kernel is "DLC"
+- skip the code block underneath "Train Network (Model)" since this is computationally intensive

 All file descriptions are provided below.